Back-to-School Boot Camp

 Friday, January 11, 1:00-2:30, O'Neill 250

 This workshop focuses on the low-stakes, ungraded active learning techniques explained in Learning Assessment Techniques (2016), co-authored by Excellence in Teaching Day’s keynote speaker, Claire Howell Major.
 During the workshop, participants will have the opportunity to identify something they want students to learn, design an appropriate activity to measure student learning, and then assess that learning.
 Participants will leave the workshop with a better understanding of how to gauge student learning and knowledge of some new classroom techniques to use throughout the semester.
-Facilitated by Sarah Castricum and Francesca Minonne.
+Facilitated by Sarah Castricum and Francesca Mi.